Javin-Ambridge/reddit-wrapper/README.md

 # Reddit-Wrapper-V2 - Reddit API framework for Nodejs

 [![npm package](https://nodei.co/npm/reddit-wrapper-v2.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/reddit-wrapper-v2/)

 ## Simple to use
 Reddit-Wrapper is designed to be a simple to user reddit API wrapper, while also providing robust error handling and retry capabilities.
 Every function returns a promise.
 Allowing the user to easily handle errors in the catch, and results in the then.

+This wrapper also has a lot of error handling functionality.
+As Reddit sometimes errors out in strange ways (random 403's, "You are doing this too much...") handling it within this wrapper allows users to focus on non reddit functionality.
+Find below all the error handling strategies you can opt into.
+By default **no** error handling options are enabled except for automatic 403 retries.

+Simple API usage:

 ``` js
 	reddit.api.get("/subreddits/mine/subscriber", {